Site icon Circuit Ideas for You

 How the formula works:

-R1 and C1 connect to make feedback loop and this loop makes voltage go up and down again and again and this creates oscillation.
+R1 and C1 connect to make feedback loop and this loop makes voltage go up and down again and again, so this creates oscillation.

 Frequency depends on R1 and C1.